 (4) Except in the case of a medical emergency, no abortion shall be performed unless, prior to the abortion, the attending physician or the attending physician’s agent certifies in writing that the materials provided by the director have been provided to the pregnant patient at least twenty-four (24) hours before the performance of the abortion.
 If the materials are not available from the director of the department of health and welfare, no certification shall be required.
 The attending physician, or the attending physician’s agent, shall provide any other information required under this act.

-(5) Except in the case of medical emergency, no abortion shall be performed unless, prior to an initial consultation or any testing, and not less than twenty-four (24) hours prior to the performance of the abortion, the woman is informed by telephone or in person, by the physician who is to perform the abortion or by an agent of the physician, that ultrasound imaging and heart tone monitoring are available to the woman enabling the pregnant woman to view her unborn child or listen to the heartbeat of the unborn child.
-The physician or agent of the physician shall inform the pregnant woman that the website and printed materials described in subsection (2)(d) and (e) of this section contain telephone numbers, addresses and e-mail addresses of facilities that offer such services at no cost.
+(5) Except in the case of medical emergency, no abortion shall be performed unless, prior to an initial consultation or any testing, and not less than twenty-four (24) hours prior to the performance of the abortion, the woman is informed by telephone or in person, by the physician who is to perform the abortion or by an agent of the physician, that ultrasound imaging and heartbeat monitoring are available to the woman enabling the pregnant woman to view her unborn child or observe the heartbeat of the unborn child.
+The physician or agent of the physician shall inform the pregnant woman that the website and printed materials described in subsection (2)(d), (e) and (f) of this section contain telephone numbers, addresses and e-mail addresses of facilities that offer such services at no cost.
 If the woman contacts the abortion facility by e-mail, the physician or agent of the physician shall inform the woman of the requirements of this subsection by e-mail with the required information in a larger font than the rest of the e-mail.
 No fee for an abortion shall be collected prior to providing the information required in this subsection.